StacklokLabs/code-remix-demo/README.md

 # CodeGate Langchain Demonstration

-This repository demonstrates the use of Langchain with CodeGate for various demos, by means of a mocked chatbot using Langchains StateGraph to create two agents
+This repository demonstrates the use of Langchain with CodeGate for various demos, by means of a mocked chatbot using Langchains StateGraph to create two agents:

 - Customer Care Agent
 - Escalation Agent